djndl1/CSNotes/java/java_collections.md

 A collection that manipulates the elements of another container.

-(Java 9) introduces static methods yielding a set of list with given lements and a map with given key/value pairs.
+(Java 9) introduces static methods yielding a set of list with given elements and a map with given key/value pairs.

 ```java
 List<String> names = List.of("Peter", "Paul", "Mary");